Nic30/hwtHls/doc/index.rst

 us to modify register and other write statements to happen conditionally once we have the condition.

 After this point we do have a complete HWT netlist which can be translated to VHDL/SystemVerilog/SystemC using standard HWT functions.
-By default a control path is then re-synthetized using berkeley-abc to optimize at a least most ciritical paths on gate level.
+By default a control path is then re-synthetized using berkeley-abc to optimize at a least most critical paths on gate level.

 In various tools the problem of SSA to RTL translation and the problem of synchronization resolution is addressed differently.